Custom-built site vs WordPress theme: which is best for your business?

 Pros of custom-built sites

 The flexibility of custom-built sites means there’s very little chance of conflict between your site’s code and the plugins you wish to use.
 Unlike custom sites, themes are built on WordPress systems which means they can’t always integrate with certain plugins.
 If the theme and plugin aren’t compatible, they can conflict with each other and break pages or functionality in the process.
-With a custom-built site, you can pick and choose which plugins you use without limitations, due to the flexibility of the code.
+With a bespoke site, you can pick and choose which plugins you use without limitations due to the flexibility of the code.
 This also reduces the risk of code-related issues further down the line, ensuring less time and money spent on code fixes in the future.

 Once the site is built, any future maintenance should take far less time than with a theme.
 If you’ve used an expert development team, your site will be built using best practices.
 Subsequently, there shouldn’t be any heavy development work for further SEO, performance or code related changes.

 The main factor here is the skill level of the development team you work with.
 Collaborating with a company you trust, who has proven results in the field, is vital to ensuring your custom-site is built to the highest quality.

 Cons of a custom-built site

 Expert knowledge needed

 Custom-built sites require a multi-disciplinary approach; on top of development and design expertise, it’s good practice to get UX and SEO experts involved too.
 These elements may not seem as important as development and design, but without them, your website won’t perform to its full potential.

 The easiest way to cover all bases is to hire a trusted development agency for the build.
 Rather than managing the project and resource yourself, you can hand the reins to the agency, who’ll do all the hard work for you.